Rawai such a peaceful place

-At the end of Friendship Beach, you will find these two small beaches called Laemka Noi and Laemka Yai.
+At the end of this east coast you will find these two small beaches called Laemka Noi and Laemka Yai.

-The first one is hardly frequented and remains a rather wild area with beautiful rocks, difficult to cross at high tide.
+The first one is hardly visited and remains a rather wild area with beautiful rocks, difficult to cross at high tide.

-The second, Laemka Yai, is a little easier to access and offers beautiful landscapes when the sun is out.
-For the basic amateur photographer, the photos will be quite easy to take because the painting offered is simply superb.
+The second, Laemka Yai, is a little easier to access and offers beautiful scenery when the sun is shining.
+For the basic amateur photographer, the pictures will be quite easy to take because the painting offered is simply superb.

-Unfortunately, for some time now, the landowner has decided to prohibit access to the beach, with the road leading to it passing through his land.
+Unfortunately, for some time now, the owner of the land has decided to prohibit access to the beach, as the path leading to it passes through his property.
 I don't know if this decision is final... provisional... or even if it has been abandoned...

 One could say that Rawai Beach consists of three parts....
 If we look at the map here on the left, you have at the right end of the white circle, and just next to the pier, the village of Chaoleys (Gypsies of the sea)